telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 ### Groups

-The following limitations apply to mask groups:
+When working with mask groups, note the following limitations:

-- Groups cannot be substrings of other groups (or individual rules), i.e. the group `"abc"` is not valid as the rule `"a"` is the default rule for alphanumeric or space characters.
+- Groups cannot be substrings of other groups or individual rules.
+For example, the `"abc"` group is not valid because the `"a"` rule is the default one for alphanumeric or space characters.
 This applies to both built-in and custom rules.
-- Partial matching is not supported - as the JavaScript language doesn't support partial matching of Regular expressions, the whole group value (even if only partial input is present) should match the group rule in order to be valid.
-It is up to the developer to choose the group rule in such a way, so that it handles partial matching, if this is required.
+- Partial matching is not supported.
+To be valid, the whole group value (even if only partial input is present) has to match the group rule because the JavaScript language does not support partial matching of regular expressions.
+You are responsible for choosing such a group rule so as it handles partial matching if required.
-- Each group has a fixed length equal to the number of characters used for its definition and it cannot vary.
+- Each group has a fixed length that cannot vary.
+It equals the number of characters which are used for its definition.
-- Deleting the content inside the `MaskedTextBox` can result in a situation, where the user can no longer type anything, as the group rule cannot be satisfied anymore (due to partial matching not being supported).
-In such cases, a default value can be set (so that the initial typing is possible) or the group rule can be modified, so that it handles partial input.
+- If you delete the content inside the `MaskedTextBox`, you might provoke a situation in which the user can no longer type anything.
+The reason for this is that the group rule cannot be satisfied anymore due to the lack of support for partial matching.
+In such cases, either set a default value so that the initial typing is possible or modify the group rule so that it handles partial input.
-- Using a function to define the group rule is inappropriate in most cases as matching the rule against a single character is usually not enough.
+- In most cases, it is inappropriate to use a function to define the group rule because, normally, matching the rule against a single character is not enough.
 The preferred way is to use a regular expression.

 ## See Also